ChicagoPublicSchools/Map-SchoolLocator/readme.md

 The code posted here is the actual code used in the CPS School Locator so it is particular to the data that is used in CPS.
 It is not "templetized" - it is a work in progress.
 It is posted here to show you how we did it and hopefully, help get you started in developing your own locator.

-If you have questions regarding the locator, please remember that we have limited resources and time, and it may take us a while to respond.
+If you have questions regarding the locator, please remember that we have limited resources - it may take us a while to respond.

 ##Dependencies